Optimized control protocols for stable skyrmion creation using deep reinforcement learning: Results

 By leveraging their developed conditions described above, the agents at the 50th and 200th generations successfully drive the transformation of the initial stripe domain state into isolated skyrmions.
-As illustrated in Figs.~\ref{fig2}(i)--(j), the agent-predicted trajectories follow a three-step nucleation process qualitatively similar to the field-sweep method: (\Romannum{1}) compression of the stripe width via an in-plane field; (\Romannum{2}) formation of bubble-like domains under the subsequent out-of-plane field, accompanied by skyrmion–antiskyrmion pair creation [Figs.~\ref{fig2}(i)--(j), second and third panels, respectively]; and (\Romannum{3}) relaxation toward the target field configuration, during which the antiskyrmion annihilates, resulting in an isolated skyrmion state [Figs.~\ref{fig2}(i)--(j), fourth panels].
-The detailed spin dynamics corresponding to Figs.~\ref{fig2}(i)--(j) are provided in Supplemental Videos 3 and 4.
+As illustrated in Figs.~\ref{fig2}(n)--(o), the agent-predicted trajectories follow a three-step nucleation process qualitatively similar to the field-sweep method: (\Romannum{1}) compression of the stripe width via an in-plane field; (\Romannum{2}) formation of bubble-like domains under the subsequent out-of-plane field, accompanied by the nucleation of skyrmions and antiskyrmions; and (\Romannum{3}) relaxation toward the target field configuration, during which the antiskyrmion annihilates, resulting in an isolated skyrmion state.
+Their detailed processes, however, exhibit substantial discrepancies.
+Specifically, while the intermediate state for the 50th-generation agent can accommodate either one skyrmion and two antiskyrmions [second panels of Figs.~\ref{fig2}(k) and (n)] or a single skyrmion–antiskyrmion pair (not shown), that for the 200th-generation agent exclusively consists of a single skyrmion–antiskyrmion pair [second panels of Figs.~\ref{fig2}(l) and (o)].
+Furthermore, the stabilization of an isolated single skyrmion occurs significantly earlier with the 200th-generation agent than with the 50th-generation agent [Figs.~\ref{fig2}(h) and (i)].
+The detailed spin dynamics corresponding to Figs.~\ref{fig2}(n)--(o) are provided in Supplemental Videos 3 and 4.
 Notably, skyrmions generated by the two protocols exhibit significant differences in size.
-Skyrmions generated at the 50th generation exhibit significant size dispersion, with areas of $A =4791 \pm 2140~\text{nm}^2$; for instance, the skyrmion presented in the fourth panel of Fig.~\ref{fig2}(i) possesses a size $A=7697~\text{nm}^2$, considerably exceeding the equilibrium value of $A=272~\text{nm}^2$.
-In contrast, skyrmions produced at the 200th generation closely match the equilibrium size ($A=282\pm 133~\text{nm}^2$), as exemplified by $A=240~\text{nm}^2$ shown in the fourth panel of Fig.~\ref{fig2}(j).
-Here, the area $A$ is defined as the area where the out-of-plane magnetization is antiparallel to the FM background; see Supplemental Material for the detailed calculation of the skyrmion size.
+Skyrmions generated at the 50th generation exhibit significant size dispersion, with areas of $A =4791 \pm 2140~\text{nm}^2$; for instance, the skyrmion presented in the fourth panel of Fig.~\ref{fig2}(n) possesses a size $A=7697~\text{nm}^2$, considerably exceeding the equilibrium value of $A=272~\text{nm}^2$.
+In contrast, skyrmions produced at the 200th generation closely match the equilibrium size ($A=282\pm 133~\text{nm}^2$), as exemplified by $A=240~\text{nm}^2$ shown in the fourth panel of Fig.~\ref{fig2}(o).
+Here, the area $A$ is defined as the area where the out-of-plane magnetization is antiparallel to the FM background; see Supplementary Note~4 for the detailed calculation of the skyrmion size.
+It is worth noting that the main advance of the DRL framework lies in its ability to reliably nucleate the same stable skyrmion state as the field-sweep method, rather than discovering a new or more stable one.